Theory of topological modules and continuous linear maps. #

 Instances For

-Alias of ContinuousLinearEquiv.isUniformEmbedding
+Alias of ContinuousLinearEquiv.isUniformEmbedding.

-Alias of LinearEquiv.isUniformEmbedding
+Alias of LinearEquiv.isUniformEmbedding.

-Create a ContinuousLinearEquiv
+Create a ContinuousLinearEquiv from two ContinuousLinearMaps that are

 inverse of each other.